kiba/Writings/atg/chp11_change_of_plan.md

 Swift learned a long time ago that there was no Eli Berkovitz or any of his relatives in this reality.
 Instead he found an equvalient, two South African entrepeneurs running this company.

-The billionaire walked confidentally into the business place.
+The billionaire walked confidently into the business place.

 "How may I help you?" the receptionist asked.

 "I would like to invest in this company," Swift said.

+He would repeat this process several times.
+If his investment were very successful, he would attract attention, but there was already a cover story in place; a shell company owned by a mysterious group of investors.
+It was also a way to smuggle stargate tech into the public before the public disclosure of the stargate program.

+***